rei/rei-cedar-docs/docs/components/skeleton/README.md

       "image": "links/links_descriptivetext_dont.png",
       "ratio": "16-9",
-      "alt": "Two radio buttons one with a click here link.", "caption": "recreate the exact structure of the container-based user-interface with skeleton."
+      "alt": "Two radio buttons one with a click here link.", "caption": "recreate the exact structure of the container-based user interface with skeleton."
     }
   ],
   "where": [